 - Max Tickets per order: The maximum number of tickets that can be purchased by each attendee.
 This is beneficial for group ticket purchases.

 Note: If you leave this field empty, the attendee will be able to purchase one ticket only.
 To enable group ticket purchases you need to set up a limit here.

 How to enable a Waitlist for the event

 To enable a waitlist for the event, toggle the button for 'Enable waitlist'.

 Doing that will bring up the following fields:

 - Max attendees in waitlist: Max number of waitlist spots for the event as a whole.

 - Waitlist Close Date/Waitlist Close Time: The exact date/time that waitlists will close for an event, after which no new waitlists will be accepted.
 This close date/time will follow the timezone convention set for the event.

 - Successful/Unsuccessful registration from waitlist message: The Organizer can choose to customize the message to be sent to (1) Waitlisted registrants who get the chance to purchase a ticket (2) Waitlisted registrants who don't get the chance to purchase a ticket

-You can go to Event Dashboard > Registrations > Attendees to see who has signed for the waitlist of your event, then select the Waitlist tab to display more details.
+You can go to Event Dashboard > People > Registrants to see who has signed up for the waitlist of your event.
+Select the Waitlist tab to display more details.